Monthly Archive for November, 2008

 science entertainment exchange

 A key thing that I have mentioned here many times before is the issue of it being about more than just fact-checking near-completed work.
-If scientists are involved at Continue reading ‘Tales From The Industry XXVI - Science and Entertainment Exchange’
+If scientists are involved at […] Click to continue reading this post

 Brian Eno on Singing